MA Program Requirements

 • A maximum of two seminars (1.0 FCE) may be taken in another graduate department, subject to approval of the Department of Art History and the other department concerned.

 Language The MA degree requires demonstrated reading knowledge of a language other than English.
 Language exams are administered by the department and consist of a two-hour translation exercise from your chosen language into English; only hard copy print dictionaries may be used.
+Language courses may be taken as preparation, but may not take the place of the language exam.

 Orientation to Art Historical Research Methods New students must attend Orientation to Art Historical Research Methods: a workshop designed to familiarize new students with research resources, led by the Department Librarian.